chrismarquezz/classlink-integration-demo/API_REFERENCE.md

 - **Endpoint:** `/get-user-data` (Full URL is the API Gateway Invoke URL)
 - **Method:** `POST`
 - **Authentication:** The security is handled by the one-time `code` exchange.
-The endpoint itself is public, but it will fail if a valid, unused `code` is not provided in the body.
+The endpoint itself is public, but it will fail if a valid, unused `code` is not provided in the body

 ### Request Body